wagnermarques00/TypeScript/README.md

 ## Studied so far:

-1.
+1. TypeScript part 1: Evolving your JavaScript

 ## Studying at the moment:

-- TypeScript part 1: Evolving your JavaScript
+- TypeScript part 2: Evolving your JavaScript